 Speaking about aggression, do take caution of pregnant dogs as well.
 As a mother, they would do anything in their care to ensure the well-being of their children- just like any normal mother would.
 Thus, aggression and overprotectiveness will likely kick in during pregnancy.
 The same thing applies, take your usual precautions and be gentle with the dog in question.

 If its a small dog or cat, you wont want it running away or get lost.
 Make sure your home has been enclosed with metal netting to prevent it running or squeezing out.
 This may include gaps in between your gate and fence or drainage.
 It might even dig its way out of your home so do keep an eye on its behaviour in your home.
 Check for loose handles or easy to open doors and windows as the persistent pet can claw (or paw) its way out.
+Take care when opening your gate or home door when the pets are around, in case they run out suddenly.
 For cats, you may need to prepare a cage to put them in while you sleep as cats do tend to stray, but do ask the pet owner if they are alright with it beforehand.

 Be particularly careful of leaving the dog out of your home unwatched, if your area is prone to dog theft.
 A handsome purebred dog is an easy and attractive target and worth a good amount of money.